Blog

 2. Reconcile All Accounts

-Before the review begins, verify that all accounts, bank, investment, grant, and liability accounts, are reconciled through the end of the reporting period.
-Unreconciled accounts can cause delays and raise questions during the review.
+Before the review begins, verify that all bank, investment, grant, and liability accounts are reconciled through the end of the reporting period.

 3. Review Revenue and Expense Classifications